biocaml/biopam/packages/ncbi-vdb/README.md

 empty directories.
 This should not be required since these directories' contents are represented entirely in the `.install` file.

+The external dependencies `libhdf5-dev` and `libxml2-dev` are optional, but we've declared them as required.
+It would take some more work to let them be optional.

 ## Version 2.5.0
 Not supporting this version.
 There is an error in its `make install` command.
 The result includes some broken links.